Accessibility Policy - The Customer Service Standard

 Built Environment

 We will undertake a review to determine existing barriers, and create a plan for removing or avoiding those barriers.
 Employees should advise their Managers in writing of any barriers or potential barriers of which they are aware, or become aware at any time during their employment.
-Managers will forward this to the Accessibility Manager, Samantha Rayburn via email at: samanthar@priceindustries.com
+Managers will forward this to the Human Resources Department via email at: hr@priceindustries.com

 This includes: